 Safety and effectiveness in children under the age of 12 have not been established

 The clinical study with Clindagel® did not include sufficient numbers of patients aged 65 and over to determine if they respond differently than younger patients.

-In the one well-controlled clinical study comparing Clindagel® and its vehicle, the incidence of skin and appendages adverse events occurring in ≥1% of the patients in either group is presented below:
+In the one well-controlled clinical study comparing Clindagel® and its vehicle, the incidence of skin and appendages adverse events occuring in ≥1% of the patients in either group is presented below: